Padres finalize deal acquiring ace Blake Snell from Rays - WHIZ News

 “They’re super exciting,” Snell said.
 “They’re a team that plays with a lot of fun.
 They’re swaggy and they can swing the bat.”

+San Diego also acquired top starter Yu Darvish from the Chicago Cubs on Tuesday, giving the ascending Padres two established aces at the front of the rotation as they attempt to catch the Dodgers in the NL West.

+“If we’re going to get to that level, that championship level, which the Dodgers got to last year, we’ve got some things we’ve got to work on and we’ll see how things play out,” general manager A.J.
+Preller said Tuesday night.
+“But we feel like we improved our roster and what was already a very talented roster.
+We feel like we’ve gotten better so far this offseason.”

-Snell went 4-1 with a 3.24 ERA in 11 starts during the pandemic-shortened 2020 regular season, then went 2-2 with a 3.03 ERA in six postseason starts for the American League champions.
+Snell was 4-2 with a 3.24 ERA in 11 starts during the pandemic-shortened 2020 regular season, then went 2-2 with a 3.03 ERA in six postseason starts for the American League champions.

 He pitched spectacularly into the sixth inning of World Series Game 6 against the Dodgers before Cash pulled him after 73 pitches.
 The move backfired when Los Angeles rallied for a 3-1, Series-clinching victory.